 - URL Frame is bad for SEO.

 The problem with domain masking is that it creates duplicate content in search engines.
 Google and other search engines will identify your domains and masked ones as duplicates and decide to serve one over the other; and sometimes, it’s not always the one you want.
 In short, it is not possible to have a search engine presence for two domains showing the same content.

-- Not all websites allow masking itself.
+- Not all the websites allow masking.